reTHINK-project/dev-catalogue/doc/assessment/Readme.md

 #### Metrics

-Deliverable D4.1  **[add-ref-here]**  identifies two functional requirements for the catalogue:
+Deliverable [D4.1] identifies two functional requirements for the catalogue:
    * "The catalogue service shall allow discovering the information it stores."
    * "The catalogue service should provide fast response times.
 As querying the Catalogue occurs before an end-to-end communication is established, response times have no immediate impact on an established end-to-end communication."

 They transfer into the relevant KPIs, i.e.: average request (vs. response) rate and average response time, as well as numbers of errors encountered when retrieving information nfrom the catalogue.
 In addition, the number of erros are recorded for each experiment in order to verify that reported measurements are not biased by any irregularities in the SUT, the testing device, or the communication between the latter two.
-Deliverable D6.4 **[add-ref-here]** provided a detailed discussion of those KPIs in the context of the performance evaluation of the catalogue.
+Deliverable [D6.3] provided a detailed discussion of those KPIs in the context of the performance evaluation of the catalogue.

 As the interface towards the catalogue is http-based, separate metrics for testing conformance are not defined.
 The catalogue behavior is conformant if it successfully returns (an existing) http-request for a catalogue element (i.e. hyperty, ProtoStub, etc).